-Spices find their use in pharmaceuticals, beverages, personal hygiene products and food processing.
-India’s varying climatic conditions provides huge scope for cultivation of a variety of spices.
-The top producing states include Andhra Pradesh, Gujarat, Rajasthan, Karnataka, Madhya Pradesh, Tamil Nadu, Assam and West Bengal.
+Spices find their use in pharmaceuticals, beverages, personal hygiene products, and food processing.
+India’s varying climatic conditions provide huge scope for the cultivation of a variety of spices.
+The top producing states include Andhra Pradesh, Gujarat, Rajasthan, Karnataka, Madhya Pradesh, Tamil Nadu, Assam, and West Bengal.

-The major spices exported include pepper, chilli, turmeric, ginger, cardamom, coriander, cumin, fennel, fenugreek, celery, nutmeg and mace garlic, tamarind and vanilla.
-Processed spices such as spice oils and oleoresins, mint products, curry powder, spice powders, blends and seasonings are also exported.
+The major spices exported include pepper, chili, turmeric, ginger, cardamom, coriander, cumin, fennel, fenugreek, celery, nutmeg, and mace garlic, tamarind and vanilla.
+Processed spices such as spice oils and oleoresins, mint products, curry powder, spice powders, blends, and seasonings are also exported.

-The Spices Board of India is the nodal agency which works towards the development and worldwide promotion of Indian spices.
-It provides quality control and certification, registers exporters, documents trade information and provides inputs to the Central Government on policy matters.
-It participates in major international fairs and food exhibitions to promote Indian spices, apart from organising various domestic events.
+The Spices Board of India is the nodal agency that works towards the development and worldwide promotion of Indian spices.
+It provides quality control and certification, registers exporters, documents trade information, and provides inputs to the Central Government on policy matters.
+It participates in major international fairs and food exhibitions to promote Indian spices, apart from organizing various domestic events.